Gavriil1/cip5_application_react/README.md

 ### Code

 This project was inspired by the ['Moments'](https://github.com/Code-Institute-Solutions/moments) social media platform which was a final walk-through project with Code Institute.
-I have built my own styles and added extra functionality, such as filtering of posts based on their category.
-The SnapFood application can be expanded on and include the potential improvements mentioned in the 'Future features / improvements' section.

-### Acknowledgements

-I would like to thank everyone who supported me in the development of this project:
-- My mentor Mo for professional guidance and helpful feedback
-- Tutors (Sean, Alan & John) at Code Institute for help on sorting various issues and sharing their knowledge
-- Code Institute community on Slack for their support
+I took many components from "Moments" to build my own Productivity App .